dougludlow/ng2-bs3-modal/README.md

 ## Demo
 http://dougludlow.github.io/ng2-bs3-modal/

+## Prerequisites

+`ng2-bs3-modal` requires Typescript v2.0.0 or greater if you're Typescript in your project.
+Also ensure that your editor (Visual Studio Code, Atom, Webstorm, etc.) supports Typescript <= v2.0.0 or you will see errors.

 ## Dependencies

 `ng2-bs3-modal` depends on `bootstrap` which depends on `jquery`, you'll need to include both scripts before `ng2-bs3-modal` or somehow make them available globally, depending on your build system.